QuantEcon/lecture-source-py/source/rst/tax_smoothing_1.rst

 **Co-author:** `Sebastian Graves <https://github.com/sebgraves>`__

-In addition to what's in Anaconda, this lecture will need the following libraries:
+In addition to what's in Anaconda, this lecture will deploy quantecon:

 .. code-block:: ipython
   :class: hide-output